Start9Labs/cups-startos/README.md

 # Wrapper for Cups Messenger

-This project wraps [Cups Messenger](https://github.com/Start9Labs/cups-messenger) for EmbassyOS.
-Cups is a peer-to-peer, encrypted instant messaging service with no central servers or trusted third parties.
+[Cups Messenger](https://github.com/Start9Labs/cups-messenger) is a peer-to-peer, encrypted instant messaging service with no central servers or trusted third parties.
 Messages are relayed by and saved on the two communicating servers and nowhere else.
+This repository creates the `s9pk` package that is installed to run `cups` on [embassyOS](https://github.com/Start9Labs/embassy-os/).

 ## Dependencies

-Install the following system dependencies to build this project by following the instructions on the provided links:
+Install the following system dependencies to build this project by following the instructions in the provided links.
+You can also find detailed steps to setup your environment in the service packaging [documentation](https://github.com/Start9Labs/service-pipeline#development-environment).

 - [docker](https://docs.docker.com/get-docker)
 - [docker-buildx](https://docs.docker.com/buildx/working-with-buildx/)